Canon M50 vs Leica D-LUX Typ 109

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the D-LUX Typ 109 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7, while the M50 was followed by the Canon M50 Mark II.
+Both the M50 and the D-LUX Typ 109 have been discontinued, but can regularly be found used on eBay.
+The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon M50 Manual (free pdf) or the online Leica D-LUX Typ 109 Manual.

 So what conclusions can be drawn?
 Is the Canon M50 better than the Leica D-LUX Typ 109 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.